 Fellowship in Endocrinology

-We have a state of the art endocrine service available at SKMCH&RH consisting of both US and UK trained and experienced Endocrine Consultants.
+We have a state-of-the-art endocrine service available at SKMCH&RC consisting of both US and UK trained and experienced endocrine consultants.
 The service runs on average, eleven endocrine clinics per week, and it is involved in the care of a variety of endocrine-related diseases, including but not limited to diabetes, thyroid disorders, thyroid cancer, pituitary diseases, adrenal disorders, osteoporosis and hormone replacement therapy in both cancer and non-cancer patients.
-The endocrinology fellowship training program is approved by the College of Physicians and Surgeons Pakistan (CPSP).
+The endocrinology fellowship training programme is approved by the College of Physicians and Surgeons Pakistan (CPSP).

 Fellowship in Critical Care

-The SKMCH & RC, Lahore has a 15 bed Intensive Care Unit, which includes four High Dependency Unit (HDU) beds.
-All of the ICU beds are equipped with Ventilators which are run by Experienced Critical Care and Anesthesia Consultants.
-A three-year critical care fellowship programme is being offered at SKMCH&RC, recognized by the College of Physicians and Surgeons of Pakistan (CPSP).
-It includes the training in invasive and non-invasive ventilation, central and arterial line insertion, dialysis, plasmapheresis and management of critical patients.
+The SKMCH&RC, Lahore has a fifteen bed Intensive Care Unit, which includes four High Dependency Unit (HDU) beds.
+All of the ICU beds are equipped with ventilators which are run by experienced Critical Care Consultants.
+A three-year critical care fellowship programme is being offered at SKMCH&RC, recognised by the College of Physicians and Surgeons of Pakistan (CPSP).
+It includes comprehensive training in all aspects related to critical care.

 TOACS and Physical Exam Series

 On alternate Fridays, our fellows teach internal medicine trainees practical clinical and physical examination skills to help them prepare for the TOACS exam.
-Special mock TOACS exams are held quarterly, in-line with the pattern of the CPSP examination to help trainees prepare for the CPSP examination.
+Special mock TOACS exams are held quarterly, in-line with the pattern of the CPSP examination to help trainees prepare for the exams.